neo4j/graphql/docs/rfcs/rfc-009-graphql-ui-poc.md

 Implementing a custom autocomplete functionality for the query editor.
 Docs generation and presentation could be a rabbit hole.

-Expose/build our own "Apollo Server" library that uses this UI:
+Spending time on building our own "Apollo Server" library that uses this UI:

 ```tsx
 import { Neo4jGraphQL }